 Task 1.
 Exploring Relationships for Fish Amount and Price

-In section 3.1, we introduced a report [11] shows that charts for the fish amounts and price are relevant for people who work in marine industry.
+In section 3.1. we introduced a report [11] shows that charts for the fish amounts and price are relevant for people who work in marine industry.
 This work contains plots for fish amount and prices separately on different figures.
 They also have different visualizations (bar charts, line chart, pie charts) for the prices and tonnage of the fish of specific type.

 Improvement of that report would be placing them on one line chart with two axes to help user see both measurements at the same time.
 This helps to understand correlation between the values and quantities without a need for looking into two different charts (they may be in different scale etc.) or comparing row table data.